 Last Minute Arrangements

-The last couple days before your moving date can be quite chaotic.
-So, keep in mind these last few things you’d definitely want to check-off your moving abroad checklist right before your move:
+We’re warning you firsthand, the last couple of days before your moving date can be quite chaotic, to say the least.
+So, keep in mind these last few things you’d definitely want to check off your moving abroad checklist right before your move:

 - Contact the mover to double-check the details of your move;

 - Finish up packing essentials;